ualib/agda-algebras/algebras_in_lean.rst

    definition algebra (σ : signature) := sigma (algebra_on σ)
    instance alg_carrier (σ : signature) : has_coe_to_sort (algebra σ) := ⟨_, sigma.fst⟩
    instance alg_operations (σ : signature) : has_coe_to_fun (algebra σ) := ⟨_, sigma.snd⟩
-   import data.set  -- the set.lean file from mathlib

    -- BEGIN
    namespace subuniverse
      section
        parameter {σ : signature}
-       parameter {α : Type*}  -- carrier type definition F := σ.F
+       definition F := σ.F
        definition ρ := σ.ρ
      end
-   namespace subuniverse
    end subuniverse
    -- END

-Although we won't make it explicit, the remainder of this section assumes all Lean_ code is in the ``subuniverse`` namespace; that is,  inside a block of the form
+Although we won't make it explicit, the remainder of this section assumes all Lean_ code (apart from that being imported from another file) is part of the ``subuniverse`` namespace; that is, it occurs inside a block of the form

 .. code-block:: lean

    namespace subuniverse

-   -- ...
+     -- all subuniverse code will go here --

    end subuniverse

-We now codify the property that a given subset ``B₀`` of an algebra ``A`` is a subuniverse of ``A``.
+We now implement the definition of **subuniverse**.
+Specifically, we say what it means for a given set ``B₀`` (comprised of elements of the carrier type of an algebra ``A``) to be closed under the operations of ``A``.

 .. code-block:: lean